dimab07/pizza-express-deployment/README.md

 ### Additional information about the project on GitHub and DockerHub:

-1. The `docker-compose.yml` is located in the `pizza-compose/pizza` path.
+1. The `docker-compose.yml` is located under the `pizza-compose/pizza` path.
-2. The `Dockerfile` of the `pizza-express` image is located in the `pizza-express-docker-image` directory of the project.
+2. The `Dockerfile` of the `pizza-express` image is located under the `pizza-express-docker-image` directory of the project.
 3. The images location on DockerHub:
   (`docker.io/dimab07/pizza-redis`), (`docker.io/dimab07/pizza-express`)